Gvistic/Firework-Show/README.md

 # RodisFireworks

- Show off your amazing fireworks shows easily with this plugin!
+    Welcome to the Rodis Firework Show Developer Event!
+    You can use this firework module to create your own amazing firework shows! 🎆

  ## Installation